emmericp/solar-calc/README.md

 ![](img/example_clipping.png)

 And yes, you can get more power out at specific times on a cloudy day vs. a perfectly clear day: diffuse light from clouds can be better than a clear sky if your panel is in the shadow of a building.
+Also, high temperatures on a sunny day can hurt performance.

 ## Caution: Code is ~80% AI generated